 Flickr, in particular, has captured the interest of several artists.
-Notable among these is Penelope Umbrico, whose popular series Suns from Flickr (Partial), underway since 2006, effectively encapsulates several of the seemingly contradictory aspects of digital abundance and accumulation in the realm of aesthetics (Figure 2).
+Notable among these is Penelope Umbrico, whose popular series Suns from Flickr

+(Partial), underway since 2006, effectively encapsulates several of the seemingly contradictory aspects of digital abundance and accumulation in the realm of aesthetics (Figure 2).
 Like Kessels, Umbrico uses Flickr as her source.
 To create the works, she types the word "sunsets" into the site's search engine, and culls her imagery from the millions of user-submitted photographs of sunsets.
 Umbrico does not reproduce the images she chooses in their entirety, but rather, carefully crops them so that the setting sun is the dominant and central feature, and the specificities of particular locations are eliminated.
 She thus extracts a common core from this collective image database.
-Umbrico then uploads the images to Kodak's website, and orders 4 x 6-inch prints online through the company's EasyShare system.5 Umbrico assembles the small, commercially printed photographs into a grid that typically takes up at least the full scale of a museum or gallery wall, engulfing the viewer in an expanse of sunsets.
+Umbrico then uploads the images to Kodak's website, and orders 4 x 6-inch prints online through the company's EasyShare system.
+Umbrico assembles the small, commercially printed photographs into a grid that typically takes up at least the full scale of a museum or gallery wall, engulfing the viewer in an expanse of sunsets.
 Ultimately, each individual image is displayed in what emerges as a remarkably tactile installation, given its highly mediated virtual origins.
-While the installation conveys a sense of sublime endlessness, the few thousand individual images to Umbrico's, searching Flickr's site for particular terms.
-Yet because of the specificity of location, the project begins to address the artists' notion of "image density," tracking locations and views that tourists and visitors to the Grand Canyon repeatedly photograph.6 This image density of a place tells us what people look at and what they choose to record, often in extraordinary numbers.
+While the installation conveys a sense of sublime endlessness, the few thousand individual images that make it up are really just a small sample of the now more than 10 million sunsets available on Flickr.

+The collaborative team of Mark Klett and Byron Wolfe has also worked with the Flickr data stream.
+Though they also mine the site for images of suns, both rising and setting, their approach is distinctly different than Umbrico's.
+Klett and Wolfe's work is distinct to place, in particular, to the Grand Canyon.
+Their 2011 piece, One hundred setting suns at the Grand Canyon arranged by hue; pictures from a popular image-sharing web site, measures 82 inches in width (Figure 3).
+Their process begins in a similar way to Umbrico's, searching Flickr's site for particular terms.
+Yet because of the specificity of location, the project begins to address the artists' notion of "image density," tracking locations and views that tourists and visitors to the Grand Canyon repeatedly photograph.
+This image density of a place tells us what people look at and what they choose to record, often in extraordinary numbers.
 Viewers may already be well aware that the Grand Canyon is one of the most photographed landscapes in the United States, but the project presents the specific photographic views that are made time and again by many different visitors.
-Wolfe refers to this as "quantifying the sublime," an idea to which I will return at the end of this essay in a case study of aesthetic approaches to both quantity and sunsets.7
+Wolfe refers to this as "quantifying the sublime," an idea to which I will return at the end of this essay in a case study of aesthetic approaches to both quantity and sunsets.